 With SEO, your website is the foundation of your whole SEO strategy.

-On the other hand if you build a house with strong foundations, it will be much easier to build a house that lasts a long time and looks great.
+On the other hand, building a house with strong foundations will be much easier to build a house that lasts a long time and looks great.
 And if you build a website with strong SEO foundations, it will help you get much better and quicker SEO results with everything else you do.

 So, in other words, a good search engine friendly website will make it easier for you to be found by Google.
 A website that is not search engine friendly will make everything else you need to do to rank higher on Google much harder.

-There are lots of things you need to keep in mind when building an SEO friendly website.
+You need to keep many things in mind when building an SEO-friendly website.

 Here is a simple checklist to make sure your website is as SEO friendly as possible – try to answer “yes” to as many of these as possible: